OGRECave/ogre/Docs/src/material-scripts.md

 ## wave\_xform

 Sets up a transformation animation based on a wave function.
 Useful for more advanced texture layer transform effects.
-You can add multiple instances of this attribute to a single texture layer if you wish. **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+You can add multiple instances of this attribute to a single texture layer if you wish. @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 Format: wave\_xform &lt;xform\_type&gt; &lt;wave\_type&gt; &lt;base&gt; &lt;frequency&gt; &lt;phase&gt; &lt;amplitude&gt;